chesterbeckett/chesterbeckett.github.io/_posts/2024-07-19-CrowdStrike.md

     ![image](/assets/img/crowdstrike/img_6.png)

 14. Make a note of the drive letter for the Windows Partition for the affected drive, in this example, `E:`.
-See the pic from step 7, where you see that the Windows Partition is on `E:`.
+See the pic from step 7, where you see can that the Windows Partition is on `E:`.
 15. With the information from step 13, update the following command:

     > `bcdedit /store %Drive and Path from step13% /enum /v`